Kartic23/Kartic23/README.md

 ---

 ### 👨‍💻 About Me

-I'm **Kartic**, a passionate front-end developer with a love for turning creative ideas into interactive digital experiences.
-My focus is on:

-- ✨ Building responsive and intuitive UIs
-- 🎨 Crafting clean and modern web designs
-- ⚡ Bringing static designs to life with smooth animations

-I enjoy blending **technology and design** to create beautiful, functional websites.

 I’m a recent Computer Science graduate with a strong passion for solving real-world problems through programming and software development.